eclipse-tractusx/traceability-foss/docs/concept/#849-notifications-to-multiple-bpns/#849-notifications-to-multiple-bpns.md

 # Concept
 ## Backend
 Messages within one notification can only be sent between **two** BPNs.
 To make it possible to send notifications to multiple BPNs, notifications are duplicated during the creation process.
-A unique grouping label will be set for each notification created during the same process to identify notifications belonging to the same 'topic'.
+An optional grouping label can be set for each notification created during the same process to identify notifications belonging to the same 'topic'.
 This label can be added/removed afterwards.
-It is an optional field and during the creation process, it will be checked if the case is already in use.
-If it is, the user will be notified to change the case.

 ```diff
 {